-&lt;sup>14 Greif, Avner, 1993.
+&lt;sup>16 Greif, Avner, 1993.

-The strength of natural resource endowments represents an important dimension of the initial conditions.
-Natural resources are an important cause of the likely asymmetry between different ethnic groups, depending on the vagaries of nature and culminating in the reduced incentive of those blessed with relative abundance to provide public goods to others.
 Moreover, the resource-dominant groups are likely to suffer from some manifestation of the so-called natural resource curse, encouraging rent-seeking and weakening the pressure for economic or institutional reforms, all of which, of course, contributes to sustained unequal distributions of income, both of the vertical and horizontal type.
 In this setting, local public goods are always preferred over national public goods and the same sort of asymmetries affect the overall quality of social capital which is based on intensive trust within rather than across groups.
-As Jonathan Temple points out, an initial unequal distribution of income generally affects development negatively.
-Similarly, Knack and Keefer support the position that trust is more pronounced, ceteris paribus, when incomes are more equally distributed.
+As Jonathan Temple 17 points out, an initial unequal distribution of income generally affects development negatively.
+Similarly, Knack and Keefer 18 support the position that trust is more pronounced, ceteris paribus, when incomes are more equally distributed.